kallehiitola/evermail/Documentation/Security.md

 - Purpose: let the `@Browser` automation inspect protected UI screens without performing the entire OAuth/password flow.
 - Scope: **Development environment only**.
 The middleware is short-circuited automatically when `IHostEnvironment.IsDevelopment()` is `false`.
 - Trigger: append `?ai=1` (configurable via `AiImpersonation:TriggerQueryKey/TriggerValue`) to any local URL, for example `https://localhost:7136/mailboxes?ai=1`.
+- Behavior:
-- Behavior: after `UseAuthentication` runs, the middleware loads the configured user (default `kalle.hiitola@gmail.com`), builds the usual claims (`sub`, `tenant_id`, roles, etc.), and assigns them to `HttpContext.User` so TenantContext and RBAC continue to function normally.
+  - After `UseAuthentication`, middleware loads the configured user (default `kalle.hiitola@gmail.com`), builds the usual claims (`sub`, `tenant_id`, roles, etc.), and assigns them to `HttpContext.User` so TenantContext and RBAC behave normally during SSR.
+  - A dev-only endpoint `GET /api/v1/dev/ai-auth?ai=1` mints a real JWT/refresh pair for that user.
+A tiny `AiImpersonationBootstrapper` component detects `?ai=1`, calls the endpoint, drops the tokens into `localStorage`, and notifies the `CustomAuthenticationStateProvider` so interactive requests and API calls succeed without manual login.
+  - `CheckAuthAndRedirect` now waits longer (up to ~6 seconds) before sending Browser flows to `/login` whenever the AI flag is present, giving the bootstrapper time to hydrate.
 - Configuration (add only to `appsettings.Development.json`):
   ```json
   "AiImpersonation": {